boardflare/website/pages/apps/excel/hugging-face.md

 💻 Option to inference locally.<br>
 🚀 Fast way to test or operationalize your model.<br>

+## Demo Workbook

+Download a copy of the [demo workbook](https://whistlernetworks.sharepoint.com/:x:/s/Boardflare/EZqMLW_bjpFKudG65wSJzt0B5Ft_DI2AfjZdOFwT0JMwFg?e=dNPbsT) to see the functions in action.
+You'll need to put your hf_token on the ReadMe sheet to use the serverless API inference.

 ## Functions

 As outlined below, the Gradio function uses a repeating parameter function signature to enable it to pass an arbitrary data payload.
 All other functions are designed around Transformers pipeline tasks such as translation, summarization, etc. regardless of whether inferencing is local or via API (serverless or dedicated).
 We have initially supported the most common parameters for each task, and may add more in the future.

-Local inference is happening in the same browser iframe that is running the add-in inside Excel, using a separate web worker thread.
-Right now this runs on the CPU and is painfully slow for anything but very small models.
-This situation will change with the coming release of v3 Transformers.js and the long-awaited WebGPU support.
-Stay tuned!

 ### Gradio

-[Gradio](https://www.gradio.app/) is a great way to build AI demos, and is increasingly be used to host APIs for production applications.
+[Gradio](https://www.gradio.app/) is a great way to build AI demos, and is increasingly being used to host APIs for production applications.
 Our HF.GRADIO function uses the [Gradio JavaScript client](https://www.gradio.app/docs/js-client) under the hood to connect to the API of a Gradio space and provide user feedback on queue status, ETA, etc.  The function signature is as follows:

 ```excel
 =HF.GRADIO(hf_space, hf_token, arg1, arg2, ...)